 How can I contact the Bank of Baroda regarding BSBD Withdrawal Txn charges?

-To Inquire about Withdrawal charges or other related issues, you can contact Bank of Baroda’s customer care through their 1800 5700.
-Also, you can visit a branch or Use the mobile app to chat.
+To inquire about Withdrawal charges or other related issues, you can contact Bank of Baroda’s customer care through their 1800 5700.
+Also, you can visit a branch or use the mobile app to chat.

 Does a BSBD account have any withdrawal charges at the Bank of Baroda?